-It is essential to be able to follow students across time and institutions to understand, for example, the factors affecting enrolment demand at post-secondary institutions.
-The increased emphasis on accountability for public investment means that it is also important to understand 'outcomes.'
-In order to carry out such studies, Statistics Canada asks all colleges and universities to provide data on students and graduates.
-Institutions collect and provide to Statistics Canada student identification information (student's name, student ID number, Social Insurance Number), student contact information (address and telephone number), student demographic characteristics, enrolment information, previous education, and labour force activity.
+It is essential to be able to follow students across time and institutions to understand, for example, the factors affecting enrolment demand at postsecondary institutions.
+The increased emphasis on accountability for public investment means that it is also important to understand 'outcomes'.
+In order to conduct such studies, Statistics Canada asks all colleges and universities to provide data on students and graduates.
+Institutions collect and provide to Statistics Canada student identification information (student's name, student ID number, Social Insurance Number), student contact information (address and telephone number), student demographic characteristics, and enrolment information.

-The Federal Statistics Act provides the legal authority for Statistics Canada to obtain access to personal information held by educational institutions.
-The information may be used only for statistical purposes, and the confidentiality provisions of the Statistics Act prevent the information from being released in any way that would identify a student.
+The federal Statistics Act provides the legal authority for Statistics Canada to obtain access to personal information held by educational institutions.
+The information may be used for statistical purposes only, and the confidentiality provisions of the Statistics Act prevent the information from being released in any way that would identify a student.